|

 Music Director: Bill Pere

-Camp has provided a music and camping experience for many hundreds of kids
+music and camping experience for more than 800 kids

-Camp Wightman provides a beautiful setting for this experience.
+Camp Wightman provided a beautiful setting for this experience.
 For a week

 LUNCH Ensemble to learn several songs and skits, and put on a great show at the

 end of the week.
-Many campers return year after year.
+Many campers returned year after year.
 Several

-LUNCH Music Camp gives the campers a new way to understand music, and it
+LUNCH Music Camp gives campers a new way to understand music, and it

 provides the Ensemble members with a week of intensive music learning -- as well